 With increased power, an increase in fuel economy is often noticed as the engine is not working as hard to produce the same output

 Due to both the increase in size (most Legendex systems are 3 inch) and the use of mandrel bends (rather than crush bends) to form the shape, flow is increased significantly.

-All Legendex catalytic converters are high flow 200 cell.
-Due to the high surface area inside these cat converters the drop in power when compared to the same system fitted without a cat is less than 2%.
+All Legendex catalytic converters are high flow of 200 cells.
+Due to the high surface area inside these cat converters, the drop in power when compared to the same system fitted without a cat is less than 2%.

-For durability, all Legendex catalytic converters, including the heat shield, are constructed from stainless steel.
+For durability, all Legendex catalytic converters, including the heat shield, are constructed from grade stainless steel.

 Once the RPM’s increase the sound of the exhaust provides a pleasant note that is not harsh and will not drone while towing.